 Because it has the same iconic silhouette, styling these sneakers is effortless.
 More so, it comes in monochromatic colorways -- gray, black, crimson and blue.
 Its versatile design makes it an ideal pair to match with almost anything-- dresses, joggers, shorts, and jeans.

 Timely released in the Summer of 2016, the Nike Cortez Ultra Breathe gets a thorough modernization of the iconic Cortez.
 The traditional leather gets replaced with a lightweight mesh, which offers unparalleled breathability and comfort.
 It also effects on making the shoe more lightweight and the perfect companion for summer.

 Designed originally in 1986 by Olympic track coach and co-founder of Nike, Bill Bowerman, the Nike Cortez is a comfortable running shoe ideal to use for long-distance running.
 It made its debut in the 1972 Munich Olympics, and since then, it has been the footwear of choice by the best marathoners of the world.

 Being one of the first sneakers that revolutionized the brand, the Nike Cortez was the first to feature the brand’s Swoosh logo.
 Its popularity soared when the Academy Award winning film, Forrest film, featured these sneakers on one of its scenes.
 Since then, the Cortez has been released in a myriad of versions.

 More so, it made a transition to being performance footwear to a casual shoe.
 Because of the massive number of shoes sold in its years of existence, it was dubbed as “the most comfortable shoes ever.”
-Since then, these sneakers, much like the goal of Bowerman, these shoes have been unstoppable.
+Since then, the variations under the Nike Classic Cortez lineup continue to grow season after season.